History

 Incorporation as a Limited Liability Company by the Federal Government.

-Planting of 5 500 ha of oil palm and construction of critical infrastructure such as staff quarters, schools, and clinics.
+Planting of 5 500 ha of oil palm and construction of critical infrastructure such as staff quarters, school and clinic.

 Privatization by the Technical Committee on Privatization and Commercialization (TCPC) on behalf of the Federal Government of Nigeria.
-Shares are sold to the public and the Company becomes registered on the Nigerian Stock Exchange.
+Shares are sold to the public, resulting in the Company becomes registered on the Nigerian Stock Exchange.

 Acquisition of 6 116 ha known as Extension 1.